 a) Reconciliation, psychosocial support and dialogue

-b) National Dialogue limits in the age of hybrid media
+b) National dialogue limits in the age of digital media

-c) Asymmetrical federalism negotiations: the challenge of addressing diverse demands for autonomy and self-governance
+c) The challenge of addressing diverse demands for autonomy and self-governance in federalism negotiations

 13:45–15:30 Parallel thematic sessions 4

-b) Peacetech in practice: How digital tools support the work of young peace actors
+b) Peacetech in practice: How digital tools support the work of peace actors

 c) The Yemeni NDC: Moving forward after four years of conflict and regional involvement